RoboDonut/JoystickShield/README.md

 *   All 8 directions of Joystick.
 (Up, RightUp, Right, RightDown, Down, LeftDown, Left and LeftUp)
 *   Joystick button press
 *   All 4 button press (Up, Right, Down, Left)
+*   Start and Select button press on the Nokia 5110

 ## Examples